-This first workshop of the Ecol Society has been designed as a face-to-face event.
-However, the organising committee continuously monitor the situation with the Covid-19 pandemic to assess the possibility to become a hybrid event.
-More information will be provided in due time.
+This first Ecol Society event has been designed to be a face-to-face event.
+However, the organising committee is assessing the situation with the Covid-19 pandemic with the possibility to also consider a hybrid event.
+More information will be provided at a later stage.